LLNL/popclass/JOSS/paper.md

 $$p(\text{class}_L | \boldsymbol{d}, \mathcal{G}) = \frac{p(\text{class}_L| \mathcal{G})}{p(\boldsymbol{d}| \mathcal{G})}
     \times \frac{1}{S} \sum _{c=0}^{S} \frac{p(\theta _c | \text{class}_L, \mathcal{G})}{\pi(\theta _{c})}$$.

-This allows us to we leverage previously calculated posterior samples to perform lens classification for a single event in the context of a Galactic model.
-The term $p(\theta_c | \text{class}_ L, \mathcal{G})$ is calculated using kernel density estimation in `popclass` over the $\theta$ with a simulated catalog of microlensing events from $\mathcal{G}$. $p(\text{class}_L | \mathcal{G})$ is the prior probability that a event belongs to each class before any data is seen, which is just set by relative number of expected events predicted by the Galactic model $\mathcal{G}$.
+This allows us to leverage previously calculated posterior samples to perform lens classification for a single event in the context of a Galactic model.
+The term $p(\theta_c | \text{class}_ L, \mathcal{G})$ is calculated using kernel density estimation in `popclass` over $\theta$ with a simulated catalog of microlensing events from $\mathcal{G}$. $p(\text{class}_L | \mathcal{G})$ is the prior probability that a event belongs to each class before any data is seen, which is just set by relative number of expected events predicted by the Galactic model $\mathcal{G}$.